Hope you enjoyed the first roundup. Here’s what happened in our industry last week.

 ‘Podcasting’ is a buzzword.
 Agreed.
 But there are publishers still scheduling meetings to determine whether podcasting is right for them.

 Acast, a Podcaster’s networking, and listening app conducted a survey, to sum up, the influence of ‘audio’ in the US, UK, and Australian Market.
-And, the result says that Podcasting industry will make more-than-expected noise.
+And, the result says that the Podcasting industry will make more-than-expected noise.

 Without any surprise, two-thirds of the listeners fall under either Millenial or Gen Z generation.
 Around 15% of the people said they listen to the podcasts for at least 5 times a week.
-The data even shows that weekday afternoons and evenings are the right time for you to market your podcast as those are the timings which attract more listeners.
+The data even shows that weekday afternoons and evenings are the right time for you to market your podcast as those are the timings that attract more listeners.

 Facebook Algorithm got ‘One More!’

 In January, Facebook announced that they’re revamping the algorithm to prioritize friends’ shares and stories over Brands’.
 Soon after, LittleThings, a feel-good story sharing media publisher said they’re shutting down as Facebook killed 75% of their organic reach.

 Now, there’s a new victim – ‘Cooking Panda’.
 A 7-year-old social food site grown its fanbase from 700,000 to 5.3 million last year and attracted millions of people from Facebook to its site.
 But the company said Facebook isn’t the only factor in this shutdown.
 Digiday, a Media Publisher tried reaching the co-founder Vic Belonogoff and returned with ‘no-response’.